Azure-Samples/ms-identity-netcore-winui/README.md

 ---
 page_type: sample
 name: Authenticate users with MSAL.NET in a WinUI desktop application
-description: This sample demonstrates how to use the [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to get an access token and call the Microsoft Graph using the MS Graph SDK from a Universal Windows Platform (UWP) application.
+description: This sample demonstrates how to use the [Microsoft Authentication Library (MSAL) for .NET](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) to get an access token and call the Microsoft Graph using the MS Graph SDK from a WinUI application.
 languages:
  - csharp
 products: